Colon Cancer Treatment in India

 Many stage 2 cancer spread out of the colon to nearby tissues, but not to the lymph nodes.
 These cancers are treated by surgical removal of the tumour along with the part of the colon containing it(partial colectomy) along with removal of the nearby lymph nodes.
 If your doctor finds it essential, he/she may recommend adjuvant therapy like chemotherapy after the surgery, especially if the cancer has a high risk of returning.

 However, whether chemotherapy is required in stage 2 cancers is not uniformly accepted by all oncologists.
+It is always better to take second opinion if you think the treatment is not going according to plan and if doubt persists in terms of management of chemotherapy.

 Stage 3 Colon Cancer Treatment